rsksmart/devportal/docs/04-resources/06-guides/tokenbridge/faq.md

    <Accordion.Item eventKey="12">
     <Accordion.Header as="h3">How does the Token Bridge work?</Accordion.Header>
     <Accordion.Body>
-      - The Tokenbridge functionality is quite unique, yet simple to understand.
+      - The Token Bridge functionality is quite unique, yet simple to understand.
 The ratio of tokens during network transfer always remains 1:1 and behaves in the following manner:
         - When original tokens are moved to the other network
-            - Original tokens are locked in the Tokenbridge smart contract
+            - Original tokens are locked in the Token Bridge smart contract
             - Side Tokens are minted and assigned to the same address that originally called the bridge
         - When Side Tokens are moved back from the other network
             - Side Tokens are burned